Basuki Tjahaja Purnama: Governorship (2014–2017)

 When Joko Widodo took a temporary leave from his post as Jakarta governor to campaign for the presidency, Ahok became acting Governor of Jakarta from 1 June to 22 July 2014.
 Following Jokowi's victory, he succeeded him as governor and was sworn into office on 18 November 2014.

+One of the most notable acts of his governorship was the creation of the Public Facility Maintenance Agency (Penanganan Prasarana dan Sarana Umum; PPSU) on 13 May 2015, which established cleaning and maintenance crews at the kelurahan level.
+It has been cited as one of his most successful programs, and received widespread approval from residents.
+The program would be continued by his successors, and was even praised by his competitor during campaigning in the 2017 election.

 In October 2015, the State Audit Board (BPK) commenced an investigation into the city's procurement of 3.7 hectares of land adjacent to Sumber Waras Hospital in West Jakarta for a cardiac and cancer center.
 The city administration bought the land in 2014 for Rp775.69 billion, but BPK subsequently said the land should have cost Rp564.35 billion, so the purchase had caused a state loss of Rp191 billion.
 The Corruption Eradication Commission questioned Ahok over the case in 2016 and cleared him of any wrongdoing.
 Anti-corruption activist Boyamin Saiman claimed he had evidence of corruption and demanded Ahok be held accountable.
 Corruption allegations were also made over an allegedly fallacious land purchase made by the city administration in Cengkareng, West Jakarta, on 13 November 2015, with a marked-up price causing an estimated state loss of Rp600 billion.
 In December 2020, South Jakarta District Court heard a pre-trial hearing over the Cengkareng land procurement case.

 2017 reelection bid

 Ahok initially had declared to run for the 2017 Jakarta gubernatorial election as an independent candidate with Teman Ahok (Friends of Ahok), a group of volunteers responsible for collecting over one million Resident Identity Cards, representing supporters required by Indonesian law to be eligible to run on an independent ticket.
 Due to a new state regulation that tightened the requirements for independent candidates, Ahok ran on the party tickets of three political parties, who previously endorsed him earlier in 2016.
-They were Golkar, the People's Conscience Party (Hanura), and the Nasdem Party.
+They were Golkar, the People's Conscience Party (Hanura), and the NasDem Party.
 On 20 September 2016, the PDI-P declared its support for Ahok.

 In the first round of voting on 15 February 2017, Ahok entered into the second-round between two candidates, having secured approximately 43% of the vote, ahead of Anies Baswedan with 40%, and well ahead of Agus Yudhoyono with 17%.
 Quick counts for the 19 April runoff indicated that Anies Baswedan was elected as governor; Ahok conceded defeat hours after the polls closed.
 The official results of the runoff were published by General Elections Commissions (KPU) in May, and Anies Baswedan was elected as the new governor of Jakarta.